onc-healthit/api-resource-guide/docs/g10-criterion.md

 		authz -->> authz: End-user authorization
 		alt Granted
 			authz -->> app: Authorization granted
-            alt App is capable of storing a client secret app ->> authz: Access token request
+            alt App is a “confidential app” according to an implementation specification adopted in § 170.215(c) (SMART App Launch IG) app ->> authz: Access token request
 			note over app,authz: Client secret used for authentication else App is a native app capable of securing a refresh token